nobutaka-ito/subspaceTBD/README.md

 The simulation considers microphones placed uniformly along the perimeter of a square room, sinc-correlated noise, soft spatial boundary weighting, and a particle-filter-based TBD framework.
 The notebook generates synthetic multichannel observations, applies both likelihood models, and visualizes the resulting target position estimates together with the root mean square error (RMSE).

 Copyright (c) 2026 National Institute of Advanced Industrial Science and Technology (AIST).
-Licensed under CC BY-SA 4.0.
+Licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

 ## Software Requirements
 The notebook is written in Python and depends mainly on NumPy, Matplotlib, and FilterPy.
 ## Quick Start